Back to Blog

 Calcium and Magnesium

-Calcium and magnesium are the 2 big minerals that our muscles (like your heart) need.
+Calcium and magnesium are 2 macro-minerals that your muscles (like your heart) absolutely need.
 Calcium carbonate is the least expensive, but may not be absorbed well.
-Calcium lactate absorbs the fastest and has practically no contraindications.
+Calcium lactate absorbs the fastest.

 A diet that has enough calcium doesn't necessarily have to include a lot of dairy products.
-I don't recommend conventional, pasteurized dairy at all, but only raw if you can find it.
+A lot of folks are sensitive to it.
+Most people can digest and absorp raw (unpasteurized) dairy, if you can find it.
 Other acceptable forms of dietary calcium include almonds, walnuts, leafy green vegetables, and some forms of fish like salmon and anchovies.

 If you're not eating a wide variety of vegetables regularly, you're most certainly deficient in magnesium, which your muscles need in order to relax.
 Even people eating a healthy, balanced diet may need to supplement magnesium.